Parent Volunteers: The Show's Backbone

 MAD Drama students excel when parents are directly involved!

-We need assistance selling show tickets during lunches and at show nights.
+We need assistance selling show tickets at performances.

-We run a Patron program whereby audience members can donate to the department and receive complimentary passes.
+We run a Patron program whereby community members can donate to the department and receive complimentary tickets.

-1) Coordinate sales, distribution and activation of Benefactor passes.
+1) Coordinate sales, distribution and activation of Patron tickets.

 We collect a voluntary donation from everyone working on the show to cover the cost of food.
 Suggested company donation is $20.
 There is a menu set by the parents.
 Then we get volunteers to purchase and set up food.